stratum-mining/benchmarking-tool/CONTRIBUTING.md

 4. **Commit Your Changes**

-5. **Submit a Pull Request**: Once you're satisfied with your changes, submit a pull request to the original SRI repository.
+5. **Submit a Pull Request**: Once you're satisfied with your changes, submit a pull request to the repository.
 Provide a clear and concise description of the changes you've made.
 If your pull request addresses an existing issue, reference the issue number in the description.
-To contribute to the protocol implementation, every PR must be opened against the `dev` branch.
-To better understand the SRI branch structure, please refer to [this guide](https://github.com/stratum-mining/stratum/blob/main/RELEASE.md#principal-branches).
+To contribute to the protocol implementation, every PR must be opened against the `main` branch.
+To better understand the branch structure, please refer to [this guide](https://github.com/stratum-mining/stratum/blob/main/RELEASE.md#principal-branches).

 6. **Review and Iterate**